Arnautovich/ToolboxLab/README.md

 - **Liquid-Liquid Extraction (LLE)**: Calculate the number of stages for both counter-flow and cross-flow LLE processes.

 ## Installation
 The package **Toolbox** can be easily installed using pip, the package installer for Python.
+This package requires a Python version newer or equal to version **3.10.14**.
 Open your terminal or command prompt and run the following command:
 ```
 pip install git+https://github.com/Arnautovich/Toolbox.git
 ```